 Photoprotection is protection from the damage caused by ultraviolet (UV) and visible light, used here to describe protection of human skin.
 These wavelengths of light (10-750nm) have a range of damaging effects on skin, including: sunburn, photoaging, carcinogenesis (development of cancer) and a host of symptoms specific to certain medical conditions.

 Eumelanin (henceforth referred to simply as melanin) is the brown-black coloured pigment produced by the skin.
-It acts as a photoprotectant by absorbing part of the incoming UV radiation and dissipating it safely as heat.
+It acts as a photoprotectant by absorbing part of the incoming UV radiation and dissipating it safely.
 Its properties of reflectance also make melanin capable of scattering and refracting damaging UV rays away from the skin.